Choszczno railway station

 Choszczno railway station is a railway station serving the town of Choszczno, in the West Pomeranian Voivodeship, Poland.
 The station is located on the Poznań–Szczecin railway and the now closed Grzmiąca–Kostrzyn railway.
-The train services are operated by PKP and Przewozy Regionalne.
+The train services are operated by PKP and Polregio.

 The station was known as Arnswalde until 1945.

 Train services

 The station is served by the following services: